HexHive/BOPC/README.md

 BOPC started as a hacky project, so several changes made to adapt it into an scientific context.
 That is, the implementation in the [paper](./ccs18_paper.pdf) is slightly different from the actual implementation, as we omitted several implementation details from the paper.
 The actual implementation overview is shown below:
 ![alt text](./source/images/BOPC_overview.png)

+### Command line arguments explained

-First, let's start with the command line options:
+A good place to start are the command line arguments:

 ```
 usage: BOPC.py [-h] [-b BINARY] [-a {save,load,saveonly}] [--emit-IR] [-d]
                [-dd] [-ddd] [-dddd] [-V] [-s SOURCE] [-e ENTRY]